 What makes it unique is – it is cryptographically signed and verified.
 Even when it is a digital document, it is available in a human-readable text that is also easy to understand for people (not only lawyers).
 It is a unique legal agreement or document that is readable for computer programs as well as humans at the same time.

 Simply put, it has two parts or serves two purposes.
-First, it is an easy-to-read legal contract between the two or more parties.
-Your lawyer can easily understand it, and even you can read it and understand the core terms of the contract.
+First, it is an easy-to-read legal contract between two or more parties.
+Your lawyer can easily understand it, and even you can read it and understand the core terms of the Contract.

 All in all, Ricardian Contracts merge legal contracts with technology, blockchain technology to be precise.
 They bind the parties into a legal agreement before the execution of the actions on the blockchain network.

-Even though Ricardian Contracts are something new to the blockchain, but it is three decades old concept.
-The Ricardian contract is not the only modern term related to blockchain that was introduced in the 1990s.
-Many recently applicable ideas like Smart Contracts and Proof of Work also introduced at the same time but implemented later when blockchain went mainstream.
+Even though Ricardian Contracts are something new to the blockchain, but it is three-decades-old concepts.
+The Ricardian Contract is not the only modern term related to blockchain that was introduced in the 1990s.

 Ian Grigg: The Man Behind the Ricardian Contracts

 He is also working as a partner in Block.One, one of the leading providers of high-performance blockchain solutions in the world.
-It is also the same company that introduced the concept of Ricardian Contracts to the blockchain which also called EOS Ricardian Contracts.
+It is also the same company that introduced the concept of Ricardian Contracts to the blockchain, which is also called EOS Ricardian Contracts.

-The Difference between Smart Contracts and Ricardian Contracts
+What’s the Difference between Smart Contracts and Ricardian Contracts?

 In the blockchain industry, Smart Contracts act as contracts to provide trust during an exchange.
 You can use these contracts to exchange money, shares, property, and other assets on the internet.
 You can do that by defining obligations between two parties and executing them through computer code.

-They are an essential part of the process on blockchain network where the parties remain anonymous.
+They are an essential part of the process on the blockchain network where the parties remain anonymous.

 These are the core characteristics of a Smart Contract: